tyleragreen/history/README.md

   - "A tax based on the net income and capital of oil companies' outof-state and international operations."
   - "A corporate franchise tax of 0.75 percent on the gross returns from the in-state portion of interstate communications and commercial transport."
 Known as the "long lines" tax.
 - *I think these all still exist.
 Should annotate individually.*
-- "FIVE TAXES VOTED IN ALBANY TO GIVE MASS-TRANSIT AID," *New York Times*, July 10, 1981. [link](http://www.nytimes.com/1981/07/10/nyregion/five-taxes-voted-in-albany-to-give-mass-transit-aid.html)
+- Source: "FIVE TAXES VOTED IN ALBANY TO GIVE MASS-TRANSIT AID," *New York Times*, July 10, 1981. [link](http://www.nytimes.com/1981/07/10/nyregion/five-taxes-voted-in-albany-to-give-mass-transit-aid.html)
 - Tags: [mta](tags/mta.md) [taxes](tags/taxes.md)

 ### Third Avenue El closes in the Bronx